mabatko/Gaming-in-AWS/README.md

 Why g4ad.xlarge EC2 instance?

 Let's start with the question "Why AWS?".
 AWS seems to provide the best GPU performance for your money.
 Azure of course also provides GPU accelerated instances suitable for gaming, but their small sized VMs have access only to a fraction of a GPU.
-If you want to have e.g. half of NVIDIA A10, you must launch instance with 18 vCPUs and 220GB of RAM (Standard_NV18ads_A10_v5).
+If you want to have e.g., half of NVIDIA A10, you must launch instance with 18 vCPUs and 220GB of RAM (Standard_NV18ads_A10_v5).
 That's bit of an overkill for playing a game and it also isn't cheap.
 I briefly had a look also on Google cloud, but as far as I can tell, they provide only GPU instances inferior to AWS and are more expensive.

 So why g4ad family?